KarolSloDur/projects/README.md

 Project_Spotify_Playlist (1).pptx: presentation also serving to answer the above questions

-Analizy_danych_Eniac: My task this time was to analyze the company's data and answer the question: Is it beneficial to discount products?
+Analizy_danych_Eniac(python code) and Dicounts_Eniac(presentation): My task this time was to analyze the company's data and answer the question: Is it beneficial to discount products?